 Japan is the technology capital of the world and sooner or later, most trends end up being popular there.
 The electric skateboard trend is at its peak so it’s only natural that it hits Japan.
 With many YouTubers riding electric skateboards, you may be tempted to join them, but there is a small matter of legality.
 If you live in or are visiting Japan, you should know if riding electric skateboards are legal, so as not to get in trouble.

 Officially, the law doesn’t prohibit or make the use of electric skateboards illegal.
 However, the law is rather vague as it doesn’t exactly talk about electric skateboards.
 Instead, Japanese law forbids roller skating in crowded areas.
 As electric skateboards are still a developing trend, the law hasn’t yet been extended to account for it, but law enforcement officials may consider riding an electric skateboard similar to roller skating.
 In that case, simply obey the laws that come with roller skating and you should be fine.
 It is worth noting that some law enforcement officers may consider electric skateboards as toys and ask you to only use them in the playground.
-If you are faced with such a situation, you can quote or show this lawOpens in a new tab. to the official and you’ll be fine, or you can simply do what the officer says.
+If you are faced with such a situation, you can quote or show this law to the official and you’ll be fine, or you can simply do what the officer says.

 Where can I ride an electric skateboard in Japan?